Report a Student Absence

 A: These are absences we do not consider reasonable and for which we have not given permission.
 They may include: parents keeping children off school unnecessarily; truancy; absences that are not properly explained; or times when students have arrived to school too late to be marked as ‘present’ for the morning.

 Q: My child’s report shows a number of unauthorised late marks.
 What does this mean?

-This means that your child has arrived at school after 8.30 am without good reason.
-Dropping off a brother or sister at school, the alarm clock not going off or ongoing problems with transport are not valid reasons for lateness and will be recorded as unauthorised late marks.
+This means that your child has arrived at school after 8.25 am without an acceptable and verified reason.
+Dropping off a sibling at school, the alarm clock not going off or ongoing problems with transport, etc., are not valid reasons for lateness and will be recorded as unauthorised late marks.

 The Spires College will refer all unauthorised term time absences to the Local Authority for consideration of a Penalty Notice.
 Please see the Attendance Policy on the Policies page of this website and the information letter from Torbay Council regarding the consequences of student absence in term time, on the Letters page.